bootandy/flask_sample/Readme.md

 # Sample code

 Flask app using a sqlite DB store.
 For serious use please use Postgres not sqlite.
+Can be queried and populated with curl.

 The data in this example is *horrible*.
 Of the 1000 sample input lines, only 4 are valid.
 For instance: Run this grep looking for creative-size:

 '
-$ grep creative impressions-shortlist| wc -l                                                                                     [11:46:02]
+$ grep creative impressions-shortlist| wc -l
 4
 '

-I do not feel comfortable furthering this task or writing tests when the sample data is this poor because I do not know if I am working with the correct data
+I do not feel comfortable furthering this task or writing tests when the sample data is this poor, because I do not know if I have misunderstood the task or if I am even working with the correct data

 ## To run